Liverpool Care Pathway for the Dying Patient: Assessment

-Research into its use outside the UK Healthcare System has not, however, demonstrated the same results: a cluster phase II trial conducted in Italy showed no statistically significant improvement in patients' symptom control.
+Research into its use outside the British healthcare system has not, however, demonstrated the same results: a cluster phase II trial conducted in Italy showed no statistically significant improvement in patients' symptom control.
 On the other hand, the study did find significant improvements in the other four dimensions it surveyed: respect, kindness and dignity; family emotional support; family self-efficacy; and coordination of care.

 Jonathan Potter, the director of the Clinical Effectiveness and Evaluation Unit of the Royal College of Physicians stated in 2009 that their audits showed that "where the Liverpool Care Pathway for the dying patient (LCP) is used, people are receiving high quality clinical care in the last hours and days of life".
 The 2009 audit looked at end-of-life care in 155 hospitals, and examined the records of about 4,000 patients.
 A major criticism of this study was that each of the participating hospitals was only asked to submit datasets from 30 patients: arguably, the study was heavily biased by the ability to "cherry-pick" the most favourable datasets, and the lack of availability of all data for independent scrutiny and objective assessment.

 Version 12 of the LCP was launched on 8 December 2009, after more than two years of consultation.
 Among other revisions, it includes new decision-making support on whether or not to start the LCP; highlighted guidance to review the appropriateness of continuing on the pathway at any time if concern is expressed by either the patient, a relative, or a team member; and new prompts to support decisions on artificial nutrition and hydration.
 An editorial in the BMJ judged the new release did "much to tackle recent criticisms".

-Results of independent review
+Independent review

 In July 2013, the results of an independent review into the LCP led by Baroness Neuberger were published.
-Accepting the review's recommendations, the government advised that NHS hospitals should phase out the use of the LCP over the next 6–12 months, and that "NHS England should work with CCGs to bring about an immediate end to local financial incentives for hospitals to promote a certain type of care for dying patients, including the LCP.
+Accepting the review's recommendations, the government advised that NHS hospitals should phase out the use of the LCP over the next 6–12 months, and that "NHS England should work with clinical commissioning groups (CCGs) to bring about an immediate end to local financial incentives for hospitals to promote a certain type of care for dying patients, including the LCP.